 The Food and Drug Administration (FDA) has approved a number of drugs for treating HIV infection.
-The first group of drugs used to treat HIV infection, called Nucleoside Analog Reverse Transcriptase Inhibitors (NRTIs) or "Nukes", interrupts an early stage of the virus making copies of it.
+The first group of drugs used to treat HIV infection, called nucleoside reverse transcriptase (RT) inhibitors, interrupts an early stage of the virus making copies of it.
 These drugs may slow the spread of HIV in the body and delay the start of opportunistic infections.
+This class of drugs, is referred to as nucleoside.

-Nucleoside analogs (NRTIs) include:
+Nucleoside analogs include: